Skip to main content

 1 mentions Positive Neutral Negative

-The game's atmosphere is enriched by its charming 2D art and expressive facial animations, complemented by fully voiced interactions and a captivating musical score, creating an engaging and immersive experience.
+The game's atmosphere is enriched by charming 2D cutscene art, expressive facial animations, full voice acting, and a well-crafted musical score, all combining to create an engaging and immersive stage experience.

 • “The 2D art in cutscenes is extremely cute, the facial acting is expressive, and the fully voiced interactions and musical presentation further enhance the atmosphere of the stage.”